awsdocs/aws-serverlessrepo-developer-guide/doc_source/troubleshooting.md

 ## Contacting Support<a name="issue-contacting-support"></a>

-If you can't find troubleshooting solutions in this section or through the [AWS Serverless Application Repository forums](https://forums.aws.amazon.com//forum.jspa?forumID=287) and you have AWS Premium Support, you can create a technical support case at [AWS Support](https://console.aws.amazon.com/support/home#/)\.
+In some cases, you might not be able to find troubleshooting solutions in this section or through the [AWS Serverless Application Repository forums](https://forums.aws.amazon.com//forum.jspa?forumID=287)\.
+If you have AWS Premium Support, you can create a technical support case at [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 Before you contact AWS Support, make sure to get the Amazon Resource Name \(ARN\) for the application that you have questions about\.
-You can find the application ARN in the [AWS Serverless Application Repository Management Console](https://console.aws.amazon.com//serverlessrepo/)\.
+You can find the application ARN in the [AWS Serverless Application Repository console](https://console.aws.amazon.com//serverlessrepo/)\.